 10.000% Senior Notes.
-In February 2022, the Company issued \$225.0 million aggregate principal amount of its 10.000% Senior Notes due 2024 ("10.000% Senior Notes"), which will mature on February 15, 2024.
+In February 2022, the Company issued \$225.0 million aggregate principal amount of its 10.000% Senior Notes due 2024 ("10.000% Senior Notes"), which were set to mature on February 15, 2024.
 The Company received proceeds of \$202.9 million, net of \$22.1 million of issuance costs and discounts.
-The net proceeds were used to pay down the balance of the Credit Agreement to zero at closing and to fund our ongoing capital development program with subsequent draws on the Credit Agreement.
-Interest on the 10.000% Senior Notes is payable on February 15 and August 15 of each year.
-The indenture governing the 10.000% Senior Notes contains restrictive covenants that limit the ability of the Company and, its restricted subsidiaries to, among other things, incur indebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
-In addition, the indenture governing the 10.000% Senior Notes contains customary events of default, including payment events of default and events of default upon certain bankruptcy and insolvency events.
-If a bankruptcy or insolvency-related event of default occurs, the principal of, and accrued and unpaid interest on all outstanding 10.000% Senior Notes will become immediately due and payable.
-With respect to certain other events of default, the trustee may, in certain circumstances, pursue any available remedy to collect the payment of principal of, premium, if any, on and interest, if any, on the 10.000% Senior Notes or enforce performance of any provisions of the 10.000% Senior Notes or the indenture governing such notes.
-The 10.000% Senior Notes are classified in current liabilities in the accompanying balance sheet as of June 30, 2023 as they mature within the next twelve months.
+The net proceeds were used to pay down the balance of the Prior Credit Agreement to zero at closing and to fund our ongoing capital development program with subsequent draws on the Prior Credit Agreement.
+Interest on the 10.000% Senior Notes was payable on February 15 and August 15 of each year.
+In connection with the aforementioned Term Loan Credit Agreement, the 10.000% Senior Notes were redeemed at a redemption price of 100% of the principal amount thereof plus accrued and unpaid interest and fees.
+In addition, unamortized discounts and debt issuance costs as of the redemption date of \$3.2 million and \$1.5 million, respectively, were charged to expense and included in the accompanying consolidated financial statements in loss on extinguishment of debt.

 10.625% Senior Notes.
-In November 2022 and December 2022, the Company issued \$225.0 million and \$25.0 million, respectively, under separate indentures, of its Senior Notes due 2024 ("10.625% Senior Notes"), which will mature on November 15, 2024.
+In November 2022 and December 2022, the Company issued \$225.0 million and \$25.0 million, respectively, under separate indentures, of its 10.625% Senior Notes due 2024 ("10.625% Senior Notes"), which were set to mature on November 15, 2024.
 The Company received proceeds of \$223.7 million, net of \$26.3 million of issuance costs and discounts.
-The net proceeds were used to reduce the outstanding balance of the Credit Agreement at closing and for general corporate purposes.
-Interest on the 10.625% Senior Notes is payable on May 15 and November 15 of each year.
-In addition, the Company paid additional interest of \$8.3 million in June 2023 in accordance with the indentures whereby if the Company did not receive a rating increase by June 30, 2023, it was required to pay said additional interest that is included in interest expense during the three months ended June 30, 2023.
-The indentures governing the 10.625% Senior Notes contain restrictive covenants that limit the ability of the Company and its restricted subsidiaries to, among other things, incur lidebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
-In addition, the indentures governing the 10.625% Senior Notes contain restrictive covenants that limit the ability of the Company and its restricted subsidiaries to, among other things, incur lidebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
-In addition, the indentures governing the 10.625% Senior Notes contain customary events of default, including payment events of default and events of default upon certain bankruptcy and insolvency events.
-If a bankruptcy or insolvency-related event of default occurs, the principal of, and accrued and unpaid interest on all outstanding 10.625% Senior Notes will become immediately due and payab
+The net proceeds were used to reduce the outstanding balance of the Prior Credit Agreement at closing and for general corporate purposes.
+Interest on the 10.625% Senior Notes was payable on May 15 and November 15 of each year.
+In addition, the Company paid additional interest of \$8.3 million in June 2023 in accordance with the indentures whereby if the Company did not receive a rating increase by June 30, 2023, it was required to pay said additional interest that is included in interest expense during the nine months ended September 30, 2023.
+In connection with the aforementioned Term Loan Credit Agreement, the 10.625% Senior Notes were redeemed at a redemption price of 100% of the principal amount thereof plus accrued and unpaid interest and fees, plus the applicable premium calculated as \$4.5 million, which was the present value at September 14, 2023 of all required interest payments due on the 10.625% Senior Notes through November 15, 2023.
+In addition, unamortized discounts and debt issuance costs as of the redemption date of \$11.7 million and \$3.7 million, respectively, were charged to expense and included in the accompanying consolidated financial statements in loss on extinguishment of debt.

-The Credit Agreement and the indentures governing the 10.000% Senior Notes and 10.625% Senior Notes have hedging requirements to which the Company adheres.
+The Term Loan Credit Agreement and the Senior Credit Facility Agreement have hedging requirements to which the Company adheres.